joshwcomeau/react-flip-move/README.md

 ## Gotchas

-  * Does not work with stateless functional component children.
+  * Does not work with stateless functional components.
 This is because Flip Move uses refs to identify and apply styles to children, and stateless functional components cannot be given refs.
+Make sure the children you pass to `<FlipMove>` are either native DOM elements (like `<div>`), or class components.

   * All children **need a unique `key` property**.
 Even if Flip Move is only given a single child, it needs to have a unique `key` prop for Flip Move to track it.

-  * FlipMove clones the direct children passed to it and overwrites the `ref` prop.
+  * Flip Move clones the direct children passed to it and overwrites the `ref` prop.
 As a result, you won't be able to set a `ref` on the top-most elements passed to FlipMove.
-An easy workaround is just to wrap the elements you pass to FlipMove in a `<div>`.
+To work around this limitation, you can wrap each child you pass to `<FlipMove>` in a `<div>`.

   * Elements whose positions have not changed between states will not be animated.
 This means that no `onStart` or `onFinish` callbacks will be executed for those elements.